cs4110/2021fa-web/src/syllabus.md

 * large workloads in other courses
 * extra-curriculars

-Be aware that after CMS decides that the late submission deadline has passed—even 1 second past it—no further submissions will be accepted.
+Be aware that after Gradescope decides that the late submission deadline has passed—even 1 second past it—no further submissions will be accepted.
-CMS does not provide a grace period on late submissions.
+Gradescope does not provide a grace period on late submissions.

 Beyond those automatic extensions, we will grant exceptional extensions in truly exceptional circumstances.
 Those require